ChloeZhou1997/personalwebpage/content/evergreen/notes-beyondgoodandevil-ch1.md

     -   Suppose a man is not the _measure of things_: the measure of things means the standard by which everything else is measured.
 Here, Nietzsche tries to ask people to suppose maybe man is not the standard by which everything else is measured...

-## 4. The usual falseness of opinion needs little doubt, what matter is to find the opinions that are life-furthering and species-raring.
-What we are undoubled about so far is only a negation of life and to recognize the untruth is the movement that places itself beyond good and evil. {#4-dot-the-usual-falseness-of-opinion-needs-little-doubt-what-matter-is-to-find-the-opinions-that-are-life-furthering-and-species-raring-dot-what-we-are-undoubled-about-so-far-is-only-a-negation-of-life-and-to-recognize-the-untruth-is-the-movement-that-places-itself-beyond-good-and-evil-dot}
+## 4. People needn't invest in doubting trivial opinions.
+What matter is to find the opinions that are truly important to the future of humanity.
+What we preassumed about ourselves only implies a negation of life and to recognize the untruth is the movement that places itself beyond good and evil. {#4-dot-people-needn-t-invest-in-doubting-trivial-opinions-dot-what-matter-is-to-find-the-opinions-that-are-truly-important-to-the-future-of-humanity-dot-what-we-preassumed-about-ourselves-only-implies-a-negation-of-life-and-to-recognize-the-untruth-is-the-movement-that-places-itself-beyond-good-and-evil-dot}

-## 5. The reason people tend to distrust and make fun of philosophers is not because they keep making innocent mistakes or because they seem childish, but because philosophers are not honest about their opinions.
-Instead of admitting that they might be biased, philosophers pretend that their opinions are based on a logical, reasoning process when really they are just defending their own prejudices. {#5-dot-the-reason-people-tend-to-distrust-and-make-fun-of-philosophers-is-not-because-they-keep-making-innocent-mistakes-or-because-they-seem-childish-but-because-philosophers-are-not-honest-about-their-opinions-dot-instead-of-admitting-that-they-might-be-biased-philosophers-pretend-that-their-opinions-are-based-on-a-logical-reasoning-process-when-really-they-are-just-defending-their-own-prejudices-dot}
+## 5. The reason people tend to distrust and make fun of philosophers is not that they keep making innocent mistakes or because they seem childish, but because philosophers are not honest about their opinions.
+Instead of admitting that they might be biased, philosophers pretend that their opinions are based on a logical, reasoning process when they are just defending their prejudices. {#5-dot-the-reason-people-tend-to-distrust-and-make-fun-of-philosophers-is-not-that-they-keep-making-innocent-mistakes-or-because-they-seem-childish-but-because-philosophers-are-not-honest-about-their-opinions-dot-instead-of-admitting-that-they-might-be-biased-philosophers-pretend-that-their-opinions-are-based-on-a-logical-reasoning-process-when-they-are-just-defending-their-prejudices-dot}

 -   Nietzsche mocked both Kant and Spinoza for their philosophy.
 For Kant, it's his dialetics that leads to categorical imperative; for Spinoza, it's his claims for embedded the mathematical form in his philosophy, and called it "hocuspocus"... (he only used them to scare people away for he himself is not confident about he's thought)